hoereth/imageio-icns/README.md

 Restrictions: Only one resolution will be included in the output file.
 Reading is not supported, just writing.

-## Acceptable ICNS pixel dimensions / type identifiers
+## Acceptable ICNS pixel dimensions / internal type identifiers

 | pixel size | @1x         | @2x           |
 |------------|-------------|---------------|